UnbendableStraw/homepod-restore/README.md

 ## How to build your own .ipsw

 You don't need to do this, only if you want to try building an .ipsw yourself.
 Accomplish the prerequisites first.
-This is actively being worked on to be made easier.
+May get easier in the future.

 1. Download the latest ./makeipsw.sh from [tihmstar's repo](https://github.com/tihmstar/homepodstuff)
 2. Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me).
 You need the one with the full ramdisk (usually the largest one with no prerequisites)